nationalarchives/dr2-ingest/python/lambdas/pause-ingest/README.md

 If `pause` is True

+* Disable the aggregator lambda trigger
+* Disable the court document handler trigger
+* Set `maxConcurrency` in the flow control config to 0 and store the original value in a field called `previousMaxConcurrency`
 * Send a message to Slack to say that the ingest is being paused
-* Disable the aggregator lambda trigger.
-* Disable the court document handler trigger.
-* Set `maxConcurrency` in the flow control config to 0 and store the original value in a field called `previousMaxConcurrency`

 If `pause` is False

+* Enable the aggregator lambda trigger.
+* Enable the court document handler trigger.
+* Set `maxConcurrency` in the flow control config to the value of `previousMaxConcurrency` and remove `previousMaxConcurrency` from the json.
 * Send a message to Slack to say that the ingest has been resumed
-* Enabled the aggregator lambda trigger.
-* Enabled the court document handler trigger.
-* Set `maxConcurrency` in the flow control config to the value of `previousMaxConcurrency` and remove `previousMaxConcurrency` from the json.

 If `source` is `aws.events`